bloom-lmh/awe-axios/docs/en/发起HTTP请求/Parameter Decorator.md

 getUserPages(@PathParam('id') @QueryParam('size') size: number): any {}
 ```

-In fact, most decorators in `axios-plus` cannot appear repeatedly, otherwise an error will be thrown.
+In fact, most decorators in `awe-axios` cannot appear repeatedly, otherwise an error will be thrown.

 :::